-We know you have a lot to plan and do before arriving to campus this summer or fall.
+We know you have a lot to plan and do before arriving to campus.
 This checklist should help you keep track of the major steps in the process.

 After all that waiting, an offer of admission has finally appeared in MyPennState - congratulations!
 Make sure you review that offer of admission closely.
 The letter outlines your intended area of study, your starting term, as well as your starting campus.
 This letter is important to review because students may be accepted to Penn State but for a term or campus other than their first choice, like the summer semester at University Park instead of the fall semester or their alternate choice campus instead of their first choice campus.

-You can access the FAFSA online at fafsa.gov after January 1.
-The priority filing deadline for Penn State is March 1, but students can still send in their FAFSA after this date.
-Students begin to receive their aid award notifications in late March.
+You can access the FAFSA online at fafsa.gov after October 1.
+The priority filing deadline for Penn State is February 15, but students can still send in their FAFSA after this date.
+Students begin to receive their aid award notifications in early March.
 You can find more information at the Office of Student Aid website.
 Please note: International students do not need to provide a FAFSA and are not eligible for federal student aid.

 Whether you are still thinking about Penn State or you have already accepted your offer of admission, we encourage you to either visit your campus of offer or to attend one of our off-campus receptions.
 See the Accepted Student Programs section to register today.